Ryszard Rynkowski: Private life

 His first wife Hanna died of breast cancer in 1996.
-This marriage produced a daughter, Marta (b.
-1978).
+This marriage produced a daughter, Marta (born 1978).
 In 2006 he remarried, after the new relationship remained a secret for a long time.
 He met his second wife, Edyta, 22 years younger, at a "Meet and Greet" after one of his concerts.
 In October 2008, his second child, son Ryszard Junior, was born.
 On 3 April 2009, the singer's first grandson was born, Jan and in 2010 his second grandson, Ignacy.

 In 2002, the Elbląg city councillors granted him honorary citizenship of the city of Elbląg.

 In 2005, he supported the election campaign of the PiS party and participated in the "Spring of Poles" concert series.

 On the night of 15 to 16 November 2016, he threatened his family with suicide.
 The reason was marital problems and a resulting nervous breakdown.
 However, after talking to the police for a few minutes, the singer calmed down and handed over the gun to the officers.
 The pistol in his hand was loaded with live ammunition.

 Due to the COVID-19 pandemic, Rynkowski, like many of his fellow musicians, was basically unemployed, which in turn plunged him into a deep emotional crisis.
 To make matters worse, the singer had been experiencing increasing problems with mobility in his hip for some time, which made him realise that he would no longer be able to perform larger concerts or even tours.
 In 2011, his wife Edyta was finally able to persuade him to invest the rest of his savings in a rehabilitation centre at his home Brodnica, where people with limb and spinal injuries are helped, thus guaranteeing him and his family, also for the future, a secure income.